oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/01.Multiplatform/calcurse-caldav/docs.en.md

         - docs
 ---

-calcurse is, quoting [its website](http://calcurse.org/), "a calendar and scheduling application for the command line".
+calcurse is "a calendar and scheduling application for the command line", quoting [its website](http://calcurse.org/).

 This tutorial shows you how to set up synchronization between your Nextcloud calendar and calcurse.